Proper proximality in non-positive curvature

 Our second main theorem in the $\cat$ setting is the following, where we recall that an action of a group $G$ on a $\cat$ space $X$ is \emph{minimal} if $X$ does not contain any strict nonempty $G$-invariant convex subspace.

 \begin{theointro} Let $G$ be a countable group acting properly, minimally, nonelementarily by isometries on a locally finite thick affine building.
 Then $G$ is properly proximal. \end{theointro}

 We note that affine buildings of higher rank are almost all classified by the famous work of Tits (see \cite{Weiss} for the full classification).
 Namely, if the dimension of the building is at least 3, then the building comes from an explicitely described algebraic construction, involving some non-archimedean field.
 In most cases this will imply that the isometry group of the building is a semisimple algebraic group over some local field, and therefore Theorem \ref{theointro:building} follows from the work of \cite{BIP}.
 However there are some cases when this is not the case: even in higher dimension, there are some constructions which are associated to groups which are not algebraic (e.g.\ involving vector spaces of infinite dimension).
-And more interestingly, the affine buildings of dimension 2 do not admit such a classification, and there are now some exotic constructions (see for example\cite{Tits_Andrews,Ronan_triangle,CMSZ2,Witzel}) which admit non-linear automorphsim groups \cite{BCL}.
+And more interestingly, the affine buildings of dimension 2 do not admit such a classification, and there are now some exotic constructions (see for example \cite{Tits_Andrews,Ronan_triangle,CMSZ2,Witzel}) which admit non-linear automorphism groups \cite{BCL}.